BusyBiee1/2025-02-20-FinalCapstoneDealerINV-FrontEnd/README.md

 ## State Management
 - React's useState hook is used for local component state
 - useEffect hook is used for side effects like fetching data and checking login status
+- useReduce will be implemented in future version to manager several userState hook employed in the applicaiton.
 - Context API could be implemented for global state management (if needed in future iterations)

 ## Routing